scw-nhs/dcf-design-history/docs/treatment-function-codes.md

 | 950 | not a Treatment Function | Use the appropriate function under which the patient is treated |
 | 960 | not a Treatment Function | Use the appropriate function under which the patient is treated |
 | 990 | Retired |  |

+*The Paediatric TREATMENT FUNCTION CODES represent CLINICS OR FACILITIES intended to provide dedicated SERVICES to children with appropriate facilities and support staff, i.e. they are designed for children only.
+If a CLINIC OR FACILITY provides this but also treats adult PATIENTS as part of the SERVICE then a Paediatric TREATMENT FUNCTION CODE may not be appropriate.
+The age of the PATIENT attending does not initiate a change to the TREATMENT FUNCTION CODE for the ACTIVITY.